ccproweb/thegoods/algosIII/exam/1.1/exam.md

 This data structure is made up of ________ - ________ pairs.

-Write code for inserting a new entry into a Hash Table, keeping in mind the load factor.
+Update the HashTable class's insert method to account for a load factor.

 ### Question 4 Sorts